VRCWizard/TTS-Voice-Wizard/README.md

 - Leave me a Github Star ⭐ (it's free) or <br />

 <a href='https://ko-fi.com/ttsvoicewizard' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /> <br />

+### Consider becoming a VoiceWizardPro member
+The VoiceWizardPro API allows you to access Microsoft Azure, Amazon Polly, and the new Google Cloud voices without the need to create and manage multiple accounts.
+By choosing a tier and becoming a member on https://ko-fi.com/ttsvoicewizard/tiers, you will receive an allotted amount of TTS characters and Translation characters that refresh monthly.

+For more information on VoiceWizardPro visit: https://github.com/VRCWizard/TTS-Voice-Wizard/wiki/VoiceWizardPro

 ## Credits
 - [@RavenNovaa](https://twitter.com/RavenNovaa) - New logo art by @RavenNovaa on twitter, check them out :)